 There are also opportunities for educators to move into senior leadership and management roles.
-For example, large ECEC providers operate up to 600 services, with roles for area managers, pedagogical leaders and quality improvement leaders, to name a few.
+For example, large ECEC providers operate dozens or hundreds of services, with roles for area managers, pedagogical leaders and quality improvement leaders, to name a few.